 “When he returned, he was then arrested by the Finns, even though he had received their Medal of Honor and was sentenced to six years in prison for treason.”

-Lauri Törni ended up serving only half his sentence before he was pardoned by the president of Finland in 1948.
+Lauri Törni ended up serving only half his sentence before the president of Finland pardoned him in 1948.

 Joining the US Army Special Forces

-The path of this extraordinary soldier to the US Army was paved by crucial legislation from Congress along with the creation of a new military unit: US Army Special Forces.
+The path of this extraordinary soldier to the US Army was paved by crucial legislation from Congress and the creation of a new military unit: US Army Special Forces.

-He was able to join US Army because of the Lodge-Philbin Act, from June 1950, which allowed foreigners to join the US military and allowed them citizenship if they served honorably for at least five years.
+He joined the US Army because of the Lodge-Philbin Act, from June 1950, which allowed foreigners to enter the US military and allowed them citizenship if they served honorably for at least five years.

-Just two years later after the Lodge-Philbin Act, the Army would stand up its new Special Forces unit at Fort Bragg, North Carolina.
-That is where the Lauri Törni saw his opportunity for new beginning.
+Just two years later, after the Lodge-Philbin Act, the Army would stand up its new Special Forces unit at Fort Bragg, North Carolina.
+That is where Lauri Törni saw his opportunity for a new beginning.

 How Larry Thorne became a Special Forces legend

-But first he would take part in a daring rescue mission inside Iran.
-In 1962, then-Captain Larry Thorne led an important mission to recover classified materials from a US Air Force plane that crashed on a mountaintop on the Iran-Turkish-Soviet border, according to Helsingin Sanomat.
-Though three earlier attempts to secure the materials had failed, Thorne’s team was successful, and he was awarded for that mission.
+But first, he would take part in a daring rescue mission inside Iran.
+In 1962, then-Captain Larry Thorne led a critical mission to recover classified materials from a US Air Force plane that crashed on a mountaintop on the Iran-Turkish-Soviet border, according to Helsingin Sanomat.
+Though three earlier attempts to secure the materials had failed, Thorne’s team was successful, and he was awarded that mission.